krz8/petulant/README.md

 Common Lisp applications under both Windows and Unix, supporting _native_ CLI styles.
 That means:

-- Windows users don't have to learn GNU or POSIX hyphen-based options,
+- Windows users don't have to learn GNU or POSIX hyphen-based option syntax,
 - Unix users don't need to worry about Windows slash-based switches, and
 - Developers only need one body of code to support both environments.